Wakoma/nimble/nimble_build_system/utils/README.md

 This script used `devices.json` to create the configuration used by CadOrchestrator to set the configuration options that the user can select when generating a nimble.

-Assuming that the `nimble_build_system` is installed using setup.py.
-This script is as an entry point and should be on your PATH.
+Assuming that the `nimble_build_system` is installed using setup.py, this script is as an entry point and should be on your PATH.

 Starting in the root directory of this project, run: